-Term Definition AM peak The busiest hour on the highway network between 07:00 and 10:00 AQMA Air Quality Management Area ARCADY A standard junction modelling package used in this Transport Assessment for assessing roundabout layouts BRT Bus Rapid Transit CIL Community Infrastructure Levy Core Model Area Fareham Borough is fully modelled within the Core Model Area (the most detailed region of the model).
-COVID-19 Coronavirus disease 2019 (COVID-19) is an infectious disease that resulted in an ongoing pandemic across the world in 2019/20 DfT Department for Transport Do Minimum Do-Minimum scenario, providing the impacts on the highway network of the proposed Local Plan developments before any mitigation is considered DoS or Degree of Saturation Degree of Saturation (term used for signalised junction modelling output) - ratio of demand to capacity on each approach to a junction, with a value of greater than 100% represents a junction operating at or over theoretical capacity Do Something Do something scenario, includes Local Plan development and mitigation measures Duty to Cooperate The duty to cooperate is a legal test that requires cooperation between local planning authorities and other public bodies to maximise the effectiveness of policies for strategic matters in Local Plans FBC Fareham Borough Council Hampshire Services Hampshire Services from Hampshire County Council offer professional services to partner organisations.
-HCC Hampshire County Council - the highways authority HE Highways England - responsible for operating, maintaining, and improving England's motorways and major A roads IDP Infrastructure Development Plan Junctions 9 Industry standard package for modelling roundabouts, priority junctions and simple signalised junctions.
-LCWIP Local Cycling Walking Investment Plan LEIM The Local Economic Impact Model makes up part of the Sub Regional Transport Model and uses inputs including transport costs to forecast the quantum and location of households, populations, and jobs LEP Local Enterprise Partnership LinSig A standard junction modelling package used in this Transport Assessment for assessing signalised junctions LTP Local Transport Plan MDA Major Development Area MRN Major Road Network MSOA Middle Super Output Area - geographic area within the Census NCN National Cycle Network - a network of signed paths and routes promoted by the charity Sustrans NPPF National Planning Policy Framework - the framework within which locally prepared plans for housing and development should be produced NTEM The National Trip End Model forecasts the growth in trip origin-destinations (or productions-attractions) up to 2051 for use in transport modelling.
+Term Definition AM peak The busiest hour on the highway network between 07:00 and 10:00 AQMA Air Quality Management Area ARCADY A standard junction modelling package used in this Transport Assessment for assessing roundabout layouts BRT Bus Rapid Transit CIL Community Infrastructure Levy Core Model Fareham Borough is fully modelled within the Core Model Area (the most detailed region of the Area model).
+COVID-19 Coronavirus disease 2019 (COVID-19) is an infectious disease that resulted in an ongoing pandemic across the world in 2019/20 DfT Department for Transport Do Do-Minimum scenario, providing the impacts on the highway network of the proposed Local Minimum Plan developments before any mitigation is considered DoS or Degree of Saturation (term used for signalised junction modelling output) - ratio of demand to Degree of capacity on each approach to a junction, with a value of greater than 100% represents a Saturation junction operating at or over theoretical capacity Do Do something scenario, includes Local Plan development and mitigation measures Something be something sections, moldues boar i lan development and miligation measures Duty to The duty to cooperate is a legal test that requires cooperation between local planning Cooperate authorities and other public bodies to maximise the effectiveness of policies for strategic oooperate matters in Local Plans FBC Fareham Borough Council Hampshire Hampshire Services from Hampshire County Council offer professional services to partner Services organisations.
+HCC Hampshire County Council - the highways authority HE Highways England - responsible for operating, maintaining, and improving England's motorways and major A roads IDP Infrastructure Development Plan Junctions Industry standard package for modelling roundabouts, priority junctions and simple signalised 9 junctions.
+LCWIP Local Cycling Walking Investment Plan LEIM The Local Economic Impact Model makes up part of the Sub Regional Transport Model and uses inputs including transport costs to forecast the quantum and location of households, populations, and jobs LEP Local Enterprise Partnership LinSig A standard junction modelling package used in this Transport Assessment for assessing LINSIG signalised junctions LTP Local Transport Plan MDA Major Development Area MRN Major Road Network MSOA NCN Middle Super Output Area - geographic area within the Census National Cycle Network - a network of signed paths and routes promoted by the charity Sustrans NPPF National Planning Policy Framework - the framework within which locally prepared plans for housing and development should be produced NTEM The National Trip End Model forecasts the growth in trip origin-destinations (or productions- attractions) up to 2051 for use in transport modelling.
 PCT Propensity to Cycle Tool - an evidence-based tool for planning for cycling PCU Highway impacts are measures in terms of Passenger Car Units or PCUs.
-A PCU is a measure of the effect that each type of vehicle has on road network capacity.
+A PCU is a .
+00 measure of the effect that each type of vehicle has on road network capacity.
 For example, a car has a PCU value 1.
-A Heavy Commercial Vehicle has a PCU value of up to 2.4 as typically these vehicles have an impact on capacity equivalent to more than two cars Person Trips Person trips means the total number of discrete trips by individuals using any mode of travel
+A Heavy Commercial Vehicle has a PCU value of up to 2.4 as typically these vehicles have an impact on capacity equivalent to more than two cars Person Person trips means the total number of discrete trips by individuals using any mode of travel